 Offline: When selecting your accommodation, look for a social hostel that either has a bar, a pool or a community area where people naturally come together.
 There are many solo travelers from every walk of life who are just waiting to meet new people – so don’t be afraid to enter into a social situation.
 You will be welcomed with open arms by new friends or even potential partners.

 Online: Out here, Facebook is king.
 The girl you met at a Thai cooking class and the guy you’ve chatted up on the bus – they both rely on Facebook to keep in contact and so will you.
-Most people don’t have international phone plans so calling and texting are out of the question.
-Your best bet to meet up again is to add that intriguing person on Facebook.
+You may not know that person’s number and can’t WhatsApp them so your best bet to meet up again is to add that intriguing person on Facebook.
 It’s not too forward to do so out here, I promise.

 Offline: Backpacking is a nomadic way of life and unless you are supremely organized, and your love interest is too, making a plan to meet under the bridge at sunset next Tuesday is probably a plan that’s going to fall flat.
 Either you can spontaneously decide to travel to the next city together (which many people do) or you can cross your fingers that the universe will interlace your paths again.

-Back home in the Western World, the internet has become an addiction, but for backpackers the internet is a vital tool to connect with other humans.
+Back home in the Western World, the internet has become an addiction, but for backpackers the internet is a vital tool to connect with other people.
 Don’t let an opportunity to find love pass you by because you are gung-ho on living off the grid – no backpacker really does that!
-You don’t want to live online while you’re on an adventure of a lifetime but taking advantage of online dating apps and online messaging systems are actually a key part of developing relationships through your journey.
+You don’t want to live online while you’re on an adventure of a lifetime, but, taking advantage of online dating apps and online messaging systems are actually an integral part of developing relationships through your journey.

 On the backpacking trail, everyone is welcome.
 Guards are down and minds are open, creating the perfect environment for you to find love.